vidyagames998/vidyagames998.github.io/eldenring/index.md

 ## Godfrey and Margott

-Now we can finally head back to the capital city and not get wrecked.
+Now with our mimic we can finally head back to the capital city and not get wrecked.
 From the avenue balcony grace, head up the giant dragons wing, through the building and eventually to the west capital rampart.

 Travel back to the west capital rampart, run by the gargoyle and up the tree root to Godfrey.
 Summon your spirit and the boss should be pretty easy.
 Equip the golden scarab for extra runes.